President and Board Member

-Stellah Mutoni is a Programs Manager for Agricultural and Economic Diversification.
+Stellah Mutoni is a Manager, Agriculture, and Economic Diversification Programs.
 In this role, she oversees the Agricultural Transformation Initiative’s program development and operations.
 Based in Malawi, she is responsible for securing internal and external partners to design, implement, and manage grant and investment programs that provide income diversification opportunities for smallholder farmers.

 Stellah is a finance professional with extensive experience in risk management, impact fund management, microfinance, and small and medium enterprises investing in North America and Africa.
 In her previous roles, Stellah has contributed to creating economic opportunities for excluded segments, predominantly in agriculture, applying both quantitative and qualitative analysis to ensure resources are directed into investments that optimize transformational impact.
 Previously, Stellah served as Senior Associate Financial Standards Manager for Export Development Canada’s Risk Management team, where she was responsible for obligor and sovereign risk analysis to generate pre-deal risk ratings and perform ongoing covenant monitoring.

 Stellah has also worked as a Consulting Grants Officer for the Malawi Innovation Challenge Fund, where she analyzed financial and social impact, pre- and post-disbursement.
 Additionally, she was a Co-Founder of GreenRoot Finance Limited, a microfinancing company that offered credit to low-income employees and women entrepreneurs using alternative means of collateral or structuring to reduce risk to a commercially viable level.